Table of contents

 • Becoming employed as an interior designer,

-• Landing an internship or starting Master’s studies, or
+• Landing an internship as an undergraduate, or

 • Getting accepted to uni as a high school student.